Fall 2020 - School Year Information

 Extra cleaning precautions will be taken each day before and after school and throughout the school day.

 Temperature checks are required for all personnel and students before entering school facilities.
 (Those with a temperature of 100.4 or higher will be sent home).
 There will be areas set aside in the school to isolate those who become symptomatic or sick.

 Students should not share any personal items or supplies.

-Art and music specials will take place in the classroom.
+Art, music, guidance, & media specials will take place in the classroom.
 PE will take place in the gym or outside with students appropriately socially distanced.

 Every student will have the opportunity to check out a Chromebook after the first two weeks of school.
 Parents must read and sign the Chromebook check out agreement before a student is allowed to take the device off campus.
 Parents that sign the agreement are responsible for damages resulting from neglect or abuse and for the full cost of the device if it is lost or not returned to school.